Ensemble transport smoothing. Part I: Unified framework: Ensemble transport smoothers (EnTS)

-As shown in Appendix~\ref{sec:AppendixD}, the matrices $\K_s,\B_s$ obtained by minimizing the objective in Equation~\ref{eq:objective_function} over all such affine maps are given by the solution of a linear system (Equation~\ref{eq:coupledgain_FIT}) involving the joint covariance of $(\x_s,\x_{s-1},\y_t)$.
-When the resulting affine triangular map is then used to construct a composite map, $\mathbf{A}_s$ and $\mathbf{c}_s$ drop out and only the optimal $\mathbf{K}_s, \mathbf{B}_s$ remain.
+\end{proposition}] When the resulting affine triangular map is then used to construct a composite map, $\mathbf{A}_s$ and $\mathbf{c}_s$ drop out and only the optimal $\mathbf{K}_s, \mathbf{B}_s$ remain.
 The resulting analog of Equation~\ref{eq:generalFWcomposite}, applied to the ensemble $(\X_{s-1},\X_{s},\Y_t)$, takes the form

 This series of transformations exactly condition $\X_{1:t}$ on the observation $\y_t^{*}$ in the Gaussian case.
 Outside of the jointly Gaussian setting, these transformations provide an approximation to the smoothing distribution, which differs from the approximation produced by the linear backwards (i.e., EnRTS) smoother of Section~\ref{sec:enrts}.
 We refer to this affine update in our numerical results as the ensemble forward-analysis smoother (EnFAS).